16Bitt/kdebug/README.md

 5. An interactive shell is attached
 6. The pod is cleaned up when the shell terminates

-This could easily be a shell script, but I figured that using the `go-client` for kubernetes would be a bit more stable and easier to distribute.
+This could easily be a shell script, but I figured that using the `client-go` library for kubernetes would be a bit more stable and easier to distribute.

 # Usage